 - how sleepy you feel during the day.

-Do this for at least two weeks.
-If you live in Stuart or Palm City, Florida, you should schedule an appointment with Advanced Wellness Solutions to go over your sleep diary.
+If you’re having trouble sleeping, you should schedule an appointment with Advanced Wellness Solutions to go over your sleep diary.
 You’ll be glad you did.